 Thursday, September 7, 2023 | Jose Chen Lopez

 PDF version of this text: Substrate Handling Influences Air Porosity of Substrates

-A substrate has four functions: it provides support for roots, it serves as a water reservoir, it serves as exchange sites for nutrients and it promotes the gaseous exchange between the rhizosphere around the roots and the atmosphere.
+To fully understand how air porosity can impact a greenhouse crop, let's start by looking at the 4 functions of a substrate: it provides support for roots, it serves as a water reservoir and as exchange sites for nutrients and it promotes the gaseous exchange between the rhizosphere around the roots and the atmosphere.

-There are many factors that influence the air porosity of a substrate, such as how the substrate is handled and the depth of the container.
-But other factors, such as the time of year and temperature of the substrate solution influence the amount of air/oxygen plant roots need.
+There are many factors that influence the air porosity of a substrate, such as how the substrate is handled, the compaction in the container, the water pressure, the shape of the container used, the time of year and the temperature.
+It is therefore important to consider all these elements when choosing a substrate, not just the requirements of your crop, to ensure that it has the ideal amount of air/oxygen your plant roots need.

 The use of nozzles or irrigation systems with small drops will help to minimize the shrinkage of the substrate.
 When a garden hose is used to water the pots, the pressure exerted by the water can be high enough to compact and decrease the level of the substrate in the pot.
 This action promotes compaction of the substrate, which reduces air porosity.

 The shape of the container has a great impact on the air porosity.
 Since capillarity is the main parameter that affects the water content of a substrate, the same substrate is going to wick water to the same height independent of the depth of the container.